gdamore/tcell/README.md

 taken in the application to avoid explicitly attempting to set content in the next cell, otherwise the results are undefined.
 (Normally the wide character is displayed, and the other character is not; do not depend on that behavior.)

-Older terminal applications (especially on systems like Windows 8) lack support for advanced Unicode, and thus may not fare well.

 ## Colors